Quantification of sympathetic nerve density with [11C]HED

 The uptake of [11C]HED is very rapid and flow-limited (Jang et al., 2013).
 Retention is also dependent on the NET density of the heart (Raffel et al., 2006), with a balance between continuous release and reuptake (DeGrado et al., 1993).
 A semiquantitative method, FUR, has been used to analyze [11C]HED PET data, although it and SUV show a non-linear relationship with the distribution volume.
 FUR is traditionally called Retention Index (RI) in analysis of [11C]HED data.
 The flow-limited neuronal uptake causes the FUR to be insensitive to substantial nerve losses as long as myocardial perfusion is not reduced (Jang et al., 2013).

 Plasma metabolite fractions have been fitted with exponential function (Bernacki et al., 2016).
-In myocardial studies, with metabolite corrected arterial input a compartmental model with spill-over correction for the right ventricular cavity can be applied to quantitate the distribution volume (Harms et al., 2014).
+In myocardial studies, with metabolite corrected arterial input, a compartmental model with spill-over correction for the right ventricular cavity can be applied to quantify the distribution volume (Harms et al., 2014).
 Although the reversible two-tissue compartmental model provided better fits, Harms et al (2014) proposed using one-tissue compartmental model instead, because of its robustness.
 Separately assessed myocardial perfusion can be included in the model (Caldwell et al., 1998; Link et al., 2003).

 Analysis method in TPCFUR (retention index, RI) is calculated as the myocardial activity at a late time (30–40 min p.i.) divided by the integral of metabolite corrected arterial blood activity curve, derived from a small ROI drawn in the LV cavity, and parent tracer fractions that can be measured from separate venous blood samples collected during the PET study (Vesalainen et al., 1999).
 Usually, blood TAC is not corrected for metabolites.